-Stage Description 1.
+Stage Description Set the shared requestor to the desired number of users.
+For more "Scan Settings: Requestor" on page 388.
 Set the shared requestor to the desired number of users.
-For more information, see "Scan Settings: Requestor" on page 386.
+For more information, see "Scan Settings: Requestor" on page 388.
 Important!
 The number of shared requestor threads should not be more than the

 Stage Description number of configured users.
 Requestor threads without valid users will cause the scan to run longer.
 Remember to count the original username and password in the parameterized macro as the first user when you configure multiple users.
 2. Ensure that you have a login macro with parameterized username and password.
 Optionally, parameterize the phone number, email, and email password if two-factor authentication is required.
-For more information, see the "Working with Parameters" topic in the Web Macro Recorder chapters of the Micro Focus Fortify WebInspect Tools Guide.
+For more information, see the "Working with Parameters" topic in the Web Macro Recorder chapters of the OpenTextTM Fortify WebInspect Tools Guide.
 3. In the Basic Scan wizard or Guided Scan wizard, enable the multi-user checkbox as described in "Configuring a Multi-user Login Scan" below.
 4. Add credentials for multiple users as described in "Adding Credentials" on the next page.
 5. Continue through the scan wizard as normal and conduct the scan.